 Digital nomads have been around for a decade or two.
 But when the COVID-19 pandemic locked down the planet, the countries started competing for remote workers as a precious substitute for tourists of yesteryears.
 The nations that saw an opportunity here, launched digital nomad visas, hoping that location-independent workers will rush in.
 In this article, find out who are the digital nomads, which countries offer the best digital nomad visas, and how to get one!

 What are digital nomads?

 Digital nomads are professionals who use the benefits of modern technologies to work remotely.
 Their jobs do not tie them to one office desk.
-Instead, as long as they can go online in some hotel, co-working space, or a coffee shop, they can do their work from any corner of the globe.
+Instead, as long as they can go online to some hotel, co-working space, or coffee shop, they can do their work from any corner of the globe.